OlumideOlufowose/CypressAuto/README.md

 - Open the terminal on Visual Studio code and install dependencies using the 'npm install' command
   * npm install
 - Follow the prompts to create a package.json file
-- Install Cypress Application using "npm cypress --sav -dev" command
+- Install Cypress Application using "npm install cypress" command
-  * npm cypress install --save -dev
+  * npm install cypress
 - Start Cypress application using the 'npm cypress open' command
   * npm cypress open
 - On Cypress application, select E2E testing